OQSI recommendations are components of a due diligence approach to project cycle and portfolio management. Due diligence is defined by OQSI as:

 The first set of OQSI due diligences recommendations are all works in progress as a result of a constant process of refinement based on practice and a gradual improvement in the whole set.
 The recommendations not only refer to the due diligence steps but also include the specific procedures required and the sspecification of the analytical methods that should be applied.
 Because of the very variable levels of awareness in teams of the full array of necessary analyses and the difficulty of being able to build teams to cover all necessary domains, the analytical methods have been transformed into specification for cloud-based analytical tools.
 In this way, as they become available, the general standards of analysis can be raised because of the low cost of access and ease of application of the tools.
 The impact is to significantly raise the quality of project proposals by helping teams collect and prepare proposals meeting very high standards evidence in all application domains.

-Our Task Forces oversee bench tests to ensure that all recommendations remain coherence with the different considerations arising in project/investment cycles.
+Our Task Forces oversee bench tests carried out by SEEL to ensure that all recommendations remain coherence with the different considerations arising in project/investment cycles.